reedtaylor/plucky/INSTALLATION.md

 There are roughly four steps:

-1. Remove 4 screws and a decorative lifty-knob
+ * Removing 4 screws and a decorative lifty-knob
-2. Carefully unplug and replug a small circuit board located on the back of the machine
+ * Carefully unplugging and replugging a small circuit board located on the back of the machine
-3. (optional)  Attempt to perform step 4 below several times, whilst trying to awkwardly hold a short cable taut, but not TOO taut, wishing all the while that you had either a person helping you, or a third hand
+ * (optional)  Attempting to perform step 9 below several times without a helper, which involves using one hand to awkwardly hold a short cable taut (but not TOO taut), one hand to maneuver the back panel of the machine into place, and a third hand to tighten a screw
-4. Replace 4 screws and a decorative lifty-knob
+ * Replacing the 4 screws and lifty-knob

 When you are done, your machine will continue to work exactly as it always has.
 The tablet will work as usual, and you won't even be able to DAYBREAK is there at all.
 Your DE1 will simply have some new capabilities.